The Impact of Logical Errors on Quantum Algorithms

-In this paper, we study the quantum jump formalism and its equivalence to the Lindblad master equation in describing the evolution of open quantum systems.
-We then evaluate the impact of logical Pauli and coherent Z-rotation errors on six quantum algorithms and their algorithmic resilience to these errors by performing the Monte Carlo simulations dictated by the quantum jump method.
-The results suggest that the resilience of the studied quantum algorithms decreases as the number of qubits and the depth of the algorithms' circuits increase for single Pauli and Z-rotation errors.
-Moreover, when two Pauli errors occur, the success of the algorithms becomes significantly unlikely.
-As per two Z-rotations errors, the success rate of the algorithms vanishes.
+The framework we develop is based on state-vector simulations that are guided by the \emph{quantum jump formalism (method)} \cite{PhysRevLett.68.580, Molmer:93}.
+The quantum jump method is equivalent to the Lindblad master equation in describing the evolution of open quantum systems represented by a density matrix.
+However, it has significant computational advantages.
+The quantum jump method based simulations have $O(2^n)$ time and memory complexity while Lindbladian simulations have $O(2^{2n})$ time and memory complexity for $n$ qubits.
+Because of these reasons, in this work, we perform state-vector simulations based on the quantum jump formalism to assess the impact of logical quantum errors on quantum algorithms.
+In summary, \begin{itemize} \item We evaluate the impact of logical Pauli and coherent Z-rotation gate and qubit errors on six quantum algorithms. \item To perform our evaluations, we implement a software framework with an error injection routine that modifies an algorithm's Directed Acyclic Graph (DAG) in Qiskit \cite{Qiskit}. \item The results suggest that the resilience of the studied quantum algorithms decreases as the number of qubits and the depth of the algorithms' circuits increase for both Pauli and Z-rotation errors. \item Considering intrinsic algorithmic resilience, the algorithms form two different groups.
+The algorithms of the evolution of Hamiltonian, Simon and the quantum phase estimation are less resilient than Grover's search, Deutsch-Jozsa and Bernstein-Vazirani algorithms. \end{itemize}

-The organization of this paper is as follows: Section \ref{related} overviews the related work.
-Section \ref{background} provides background for the formalisms of quantum systems.
-Section \ref{computational} presents the two computational methods describing open quantum systems.
-Section \ref{equiva} shows the equivalence of these computational methods.
+The organization of this paper is as follows: Section \ref{background} provides the background for the formalisms of quantum systems.
 Section \ref{monte} formulates the number Monte Carlo simulations of open quantum systems for a desired accuracy.
 Section \ref{frame} presents our software framework.
 Section \ref{eval} discusses the experimental evaluation and the results.
+Section \ref{related} overviews the related work.
 Section \ref{conclusion} summarizes this study.